Medway NHS Foundation Trust: Performance

+In 2025/6 the trust had England’s largest system deficit… £190.2m with support funding… £259.3m before the support funding.
+It is required to cut staff by 15%.

 Mark Reckless

 During the 2014 Rochester and Strood by-election Mark Reckless, the UKIP candidate produced a leaflet attacking the Conservative Party for failing NHS patients, featuring a picture of him, taken when he was a Conservative MP, with Dr Phillip Barnes, the acting Chief Executive of the Trust.
 Shena Winning, the Chair of the Trust, complained to Reckless, pointing out that public bodies cannot be associated with politically-biased information that could be seen to give any party an electoral advantage and that he had not asked permission to use the picture.
 Winning required that the leaflet be withdrawn and a public retraction.

 History

 Dr Helen Mair was District Medical Officer for the Trust in the 1980s.